brothers-DAO/bro-dex/README.md

     is-ask:bool ; Whether the order is an Ask (true) or a Bid (False) state:integer ; Order state
-    partial:bool ; Is this a partial (split order) => This field is for info only (UX) o-p:integer ; Previous in the live list of orders o-n:integer ; Next in the live list of orders m-p:integer ; Previous in the live list for a specific maker m-n:integer ; Next in  the live list for a specific maker h-m-n:integer ; Next in the history list of the maker
+    partial:bool ; Is this a partial (split order) => This field is for info only (UX) m-p:integer ; Previous in the live list for a specific maker m-n:integer ; Next in  the live list for a specific maker h-m-n:integer ; Next in the history list of the maker